TYMG/USDebtMap/Design-Docs/General Design Doc.md

 ![Shit Tier Wireframe](Wireframes/Component_Relationship/US_State_Debt_Map_CR.png)
 * Drawer Toggle -> Drawer  (Below Map; Lavender)

   The Drawer Toggle begans as a button style to be a down arrow, When the user clicks the down arrow, the drawer will pop down.
 Once the drawer is exposed, the Drawer Toggle button is then styled to be an up arrow.
 When the user clicks the up arrow, the drawer will dissapear, and the Up Arrow becomes a down arrow again.
+If the US Map is in the middle of auto-play, it will continue to play, but once the animation ends, auto-play will be disabled.

   * Secondary Actions

+    Once the Drawer is closed, the US Map begins to auto-play every 10 seconds.

 * Year Slider -> Year; US Map (Drawer; Strawberry)

   The Slider will directly affect the year and map animation simultaneously through manual control.
 The Slider will begin at 1999 and end at 2016.
 As the Slider is moved from left to right, the colors in US Map will change according to the year that is displayed.